Buddy Deppenschmidt, drummer who helped spur ’60s bossa nova boom, dies at 85

 For many years, Mr. Deppenschmidt was considered a musical footnote, a sideman who played on one of the most popular jazz recordings of all time but then disappeared from the limelight.
-“Jazz Samba,” which featured saxophone great Stan Getz and guitarist Charlie Byrd, was the first bossa nova recording by American musicians to become a major hit and remains the only jazz instrumental album to reach No. 1 on the Billboard pop chart.
+He was the last surviving musician who performed on “Jazz Samba,” which featured guitarist Charlie Byrd and saxophone great Stan Getz.
+It was the first bossa nova recording by American musicians to become a major hit and remains the only jazz instrumental album to reach No. 1 on the Billboard pop chart.

 Getz won a Grammy Award and became a jazz superstar, and Byrd was acclaimed throughout the world.
-Both were given credit for popularizing the bossa nova, especially after Getz’s 1963 hit song “The Girl From Ipanema.”
+Both were given credit for popularizing the bossa nova, especially after Getz’s 1963 hit song, “The Girl From Ipanema.”

 Byrd told DownBeat magazine in 1963 that “Buddy Deppenschmidt deserves an awful lot of credit for his part in the album,” but the full extent of his contribution to “Jazz Samba” was largely overlooked for years.